shasriva28/PD_Training/README.md

     ![image](https://github.com/user-attachments/assets/fbb97068-d74c-488e-af74-3fcb979feef6)

+# <h2 id="header-0-4"> Review results and reports of Synthesis </h2>

-8. Checked the results and reports folders for synthesis.
+11. Checked the results and reports folders for synthesis.
 We can see the synthesized netlist present in the results and various reports were generated such as synthesis statistics report, sta report, etc.

     ![image](https://github.com/user-attachments/assets/0958b212-3420-413b-81cb-9d120d60f362)

-**DAY 2:**

-**Chip Floorplanning and Powerplanning**
+# <h1 id="header-1"> DAY 2 </h1>

+# <h2 id="header-1-1">  Chip floorplanning [Theory] </h2>

    1. Define width and height of Core and Die: